info-com/zenya-api-docs/source/categories.rst

 GET categories/search/:keyword
 ------------------------------

-Sometimes you might want to use a density search against the Zenya Keyword Dataset to provide possible Category matches rather than simply mapping against the Zenya Taxonomy.
+Sometimes you might want to use a density search against the eContext Keyword Dataset to provide possible Category matches rather than simply mapping against the eContext Taxonomy.
 This method of matching uses a set of over 500,000,000 categorized keywords to identify probable category matches for the particular keyword you are interested in.